Last week was one of remembering and reminiscing.

 Angela and I knew each other from tennis.
 We met when our boys were just starting their junior tennis journeys and bonded right away.
 Our boys played with and against each other several times over the years, so we had lots of opportunities to share our stories.

 When I heard she had died, I was shocked.
 This was a woman who was so full of life force.
 She was small in stature but sure made up for it in heart.
-Angela was a fitness fiend – and that’s 13307350_10209494179902571_7080162757827323954_ncoming from a person who exercises pretty much daily – and utterly devoted to not only to her children’s tennis development but also her own.
+Angela was a fitness fiend – and that’s coming from a person who exercises pretty much daily – and utterly devoted to not only to her children’s tennis development but also her own.
 She loved sports and could usually be seen donning some form of ‘Bama attire in support of her alma mater.

 Angela’s son and my son couldn’t have been more different – from their physical appearance to their playing styles (think Roger vs. Rafa!) – but somehow they connected and became friends.
 I remember one tournament in particular down in Hilton Head.
 My son and I were staying at a hotel pretty far from the host facility, but Angela and her son had found a place walking distance to the courts.
 My son had gone through all of his clothing – have you ever been to Hilton Head in the middle of summer? – and we needed to find somewhere to do laundry.
 Angela invited us to come hang out at their place, have something to eat, and get my son some clean clothes to wear.
 The two boys hung out in the living room laughing over goodness-knows-what while Angela and I chatted over cold drinks in the kitchen.